 This function is critical for your personal safety!
-If you disable this setting, you will see the \\ warning symbol during signal search in SEARCH mode.
+If you disable this setting, you will see the 💥 warning symbol during signal search in SEARCH mode.

-Group Check
+Group Check Distance

-The group check setting allows to define the test distance during the group check.
+The group check distance defines the test distance during the group check.
 Choose "Sledding" (5m) for the motorized application and "Touring" (1m) for all other cases.